Base Metals Market Size and Share

 • 4.2.4 Strategic stockpiling for critical-mineral security

-• 4.2.5 Improved mining, processing, and recycling capabilities
+• 4.2.5 Improved mining, processing and recycling capabilities

 • 4.3 Market Restraints

-• 4.3.1 Rising carbon-pricing on energy-intensive smelting
+• 4.3.1 Rising carbon pricing on energy-intensive smelting

-• 4.3.2 Trade policy volatility and supply chain distrubtions
+• 4.3.2 Trade-policy volatility and supply-chain disruptions

-• 4.3.3 Environmental and Regulatory Pressures
+• 4.3.3 Environmental and community-consent pressures

 • 4.4 Value Chain Analysis